Flag

 Economy

-Jordan's economy is characterized by a welcoming stance towards foreign investment, although the implementation of investment promotion policies can be inconsistent.
-Key challenges include high electricity costs and water scarcity, yet opportunities exist in sectors like technology and tourism, bolstered by a well-educated workforce and numerous free trade agreements.
-The government's Economic Modernization Vision aims to attract $60 billion in investments and create one million jobs over the next decade.
+Jordan's economy is characterized by a welcoming stance towards foreign investment, although implementation of investment promotion policies can be inconsistent.
+The country faces challenges such as high electricity costs and water scarcity, but it also offers significant opportunities, particularly in technology and tourism, supported by a well-educated workforce and numerous free trade agreements.

 Buy Full Jordan Report